Energy-Based Models for Continual Learning: Experiments

-\textbf{Datasets.} We evaluate the proposed EBMs on the split MNIST \citep{zenke2017continual}, permuted MNIST \citep{kirkpatrick2017overcoming}, CIFAR-10 \citep{krizhevsky2009learning}, and CIFAR-100 \citep{krizhevsky2009learning} datasets.
-The split MNIST dataset is obtained by splitting the original MNIST \citep{lecun1998mnist} into 5 tasks with each task having 2 classes.
+\textbf{Datasets.} We evaluate the proposed EBMs on four commonly used CL datasets, including split MNIST \citep{zenke2017continual}, permuted MNIST \citep{kirkpatrick2017overcoming}, CIFAR-10 \citep{krizhevsky2009learning}, and CIFAR-100 \citep{krizhevsky2009learning}.
+The split MNIST is obtained by splitting the original MNIST \citep{lecun1998mnist} into 5 tasks with each task having 2 classes.
 It has 60,000 training images and 10,000 test images.
-The permuted MNIST protocol has 10 tasks and each task has 10 classes.
+We follow the implementation of \citep{van2019three} for permuted MNIST.
+There are 10 tasks and each task has 10 classes.
 We separate CIFAR-10 into 5 tasks, each task with 2 classes.
 CIFAR-100 is split into 10 tasks with each task having 10 classes.
-The last two datasets each have 50,000 training images and 10,000 test images.
+CIFAR-10 and CIFAR-100 each has 50,000 training images and 10,000 test images.

-\textbf{Evaluation protocols.} As noted by \cite{van2019three}, the above task protocols could be evaluated according either the task-incremental, domain-incremental, or class-incremental learning scenario.
-Most CL approaches perform well on the first two simpler scenarios, but fail when asked to do class-incremental learning, which is considered as the most natural and also the hardest setting for continual learning \citep{taotopology,he2018exemplar,tao2020few}.
-In this paper, we perform all experiments according to the class-incremental learning scenario.
+\textbf{Evaluation protocol.} All experiments are performed according to the class-incremental learning scenario, which is considered as the most natural and also the hardest setting for continual learning \citep{taotopology,he2018exemplar,tao2020few}.
+Many CL approaches that perform well for task-incremental learning, fail when asked to do class-incremental learning \citep{van2019three}.
+More details can be found in Appendix~\ref{apx:class-incremental setting}.